samgoree/samgoree.github.io/_posts/2017-5-17-The_Incredibles.md

 ---
 layout: default
 title: The Incredibles
 excerpt: It's May now, and I'm done with classes!
 Commencement at Oberlin is next Monday, so I have some free time, and I decided to write a post.
-Rather than spend more time on my honors research, I figured I'd go into something else I've been thinking about and researching lately, which is Michael Giacchino's score to the Disney Pixar film *The Incredibles*.
+Rather than spend more time on my honors research, I figured I'd go into something else I've been thinking about and researching lately, which is Michael Giacchino's score to the Disney Pixar film The Incredibles.
 I wrote a paper for a music theory class on this topic, but I had a lot of thoughts about the music that didn't fit nicely into a paper, so I'm going to try to fit more content into a less structured blog post.

 ---